tiepvupsu/DICTOL/README_old.md

     + `k`: number of bases in EACH PARTICULAR dictionary
     + `k0`: number of bases in the COMMON dictionary
     + `lambda, eta`: regularization parameters.
-  * To run an small example, type `DLCOPAR_top` without input in MATLAB command window.
+  * To run an small example, type `COPAR_top` without input in MATLAB command window.